fsaer/tirefittingr/ReadMe.md

 library(plotly)
 library(magrittr)
 ```
 # Get started improving this package!
-1. After installing R, RStudio, and RTools, make a local copy (clone) of the git repo.
+1. After installing R and RStudio (see first section)
+2. Make a local copy (clone) of the git repo.
+I suggest making a github
-    I suggest making a github account and getting github desktop
+account and getting github desktop
-2. Install the following packages through the console window in RStudio.
+3. Install the following packages through the console window in RStudio.
 ```
 install.packages("devtools") # Lots of tools
 install.packages("lintr") # keeps your code properly formatted